tilemill-project/tilemill/README.md

 TileMill
 --------
-TileMill is a full-featured map design studio powered by open source technology.
+TileMill is a modern map design studio powered by open source technology.

 Features